carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 ```

 In the case of exact matching with tag `imgpkg` will have to do the matching using both the Registry+Repository and the
-annotation `imgpkg.carvel.dev/image-tags` to determine if a particular OCI Image match
+annotation `imgpkg.carvel.dev/image-tags` to determine if a particular OCI Image match.

 ##### Match by Registry and Repository

-This Overrides the OCI Image that is present in `.imgpkg/images.yml` that is present in the Registry specified
-in `registry` and the Repository that is specified in `repository`.

-These will be exact matches for both `registry` and `repository`
+This Matcher will match the Registry+Repository provided in the field `imageRepo` against all the OCI Images that are
+present in the ImagesLock files for the Bundle and Nested Bundles.
+In order to match the Registry+Repository have to be
+equal, no wildcards allowed.

 Schema fields:

 - `imageRepo` (required; string) OCI Image that will be used to do an exact match on Registry and Repository.
-- `destination` (required; string) Registry and Repository the OCI Image will be copied to
+- `destination` (required; string) Registry and Repository the OCI Image will be copied to.
+This field can only contain
+  Registry+Repository.

 Example of the override